 Want help making the most of your trip?

 This sample itinerary is just a starting point; your perfect Costa Rica adventure depends on your travel style, interests, and how much time you have.
-I’m currently putting together a detailed 7-day itinerary (plus custom variations!) to help you plan stress-free, no matter how long you’re staying.
+I put together a detailed 7-day itinerary to help you plan stress-free, without having to do all the research, plus a free printable download.

-Join my email list to be the first to know when it’s ready, and get bonus tips to help you turn that PTO into pura vida.
+Join my email list to get the free download, and get bonus tips to help you turn that PTO into pura vida.

 Map of the top things to do in Costa Rica